Protests against Khalifa Haftar held in Tripoli | Africanews

 “Our opinion regarding the Berlin meeting is that we reject it, but since our government has decided that it will go, I would like to tell it to put in its perspective the blood of the martyrs and the sacrifices of young, wounded and displaced people, and to not let us down and be as bad as the situation”, a Tripoli resident, Dalila Franco said.

 For Salah Belhaj “After nine months they say that there will be a meeting in Berlin.
-We now have the power and became able to return him (Haftar) back from where he came, and I myself will not agree with any meeting nor will I be accepting any dictators.
+We now have the power and became able to return him (Hiftar) back from where he came, and I myself will not agree with any meeting nor will I be accepting any dictators.
 We are a free people, a decent people, and a people that have suffered, and we have the men and the capacity to return him from where he came.”

 German Chancellor Angela Merkel will host world powers for the summit to discuss efforts at restoring peace in the North African nation.